 A student council speech for treasurer is easy to put together once you know what elements make up a good speech.
+You can also customize a sample treasurer speech.

-Approaching the Speech
+Approaching the Treasurer Speech

 Unlike giving oral reports or presentations, a student council speech for treasurer is more of a persuasive speech.
-You not only get your point across, but also receive the votes that will get you elected.
+You not only get your point across, but it also receive the votes that will get you elected.
 Remember, you want to get as many votes as possible, so make sure you let your classmates know why you are the most eligible person.

 Student Council Speech for Treasurer